 For my first paper, my co-author, Valentina Semenova, and I observed that certain 'extremes' in trading activity originated in coordinated 'runs' by a vast number of retail investors on Reddit, or, specifically, its 'WallStreetBets' sub-forum.
 In doing so, we were also keen to make the simple point that, as Robert Shiller famously puts it, 'investing in speculative assets is a social activity'.
 This work was picked up by a few media outlets after the infamous GameStop short-squeeze in January 2021.

-More broadly, my research interests also include supply chain networks, business cycles, growth accounting and measurement, technological change, and industrial organisation.
+Broadly speaking, my research interests also include supply chain networks, business cycles, growth accounting and measurement, technological change, and industrial organisation.
 Below, you will find a list of papers at various stages of completion.

 Abstract: I introduce a general method to account for the distribution of underlying components (variety) in the growth of an aggregate quantity, using the notion of entropy.
 This accounting decomposition enables a number of insightful applications to index numbers in economics.
 The cross-entropy of GDP with respect to a benchmark captures the change in its distribution, and thus how well this benchmark matches data for price and volume indices across time.
 This 'error' changes demonstrably over time.
-Accounting of variety also lends itself to a decomposition of labour productivity growth by a technology component (how many more 'average' goods are produced per unit of labor?), and the allocation of labour (does the distribution of labor inputs converge to the distribution of outputs?) plus demand (does the distribution of expenditures diverge from the distribution of outputs?).
+Accounting of variety also lends itself to a decomposition of labour productivity growth by a technology component (how many more 'average' goods are produced per unit of labour?), and the allocation of labour (does the distribution of labour inputs converge to the distribution of outputs?) plus demand (does the distribution of expenditures diverge from the distribution of outputs?).

 With: Valentina Semenova